El Rushbo, the all-knowing, all-caring, all-sensing, all-feeling, Maha Rushi.

 Whoa, I've never read that sentence before.

-Oh much why this is a Jennifer A, this is a different AP writer than normally has been covering this thing.
+This is a different AP writer than normally has been covering this thing.

-The AP writer's been covering the Cindy Shehan story down in Texas.
+The AP writer has been covering the Cindy Sheehan story down in Texas was, you know, I think on board.

-But that's not what this lead is.
+Blah, But that's not what this lead is.

 Cindy Sheehan, the California woman who has used her son's death.

-This is Jennifer Kerr, uh, K-E-R-R, writing in the Associated Press, and I fear for her job security.
+This is Jennifer Kerr, K-E-R-R, writing in the Associated Press, and I fear for her job security.

 This is not the way you write this story.

-Cindy Sheehan, the California woman who has used her son's death in Iraq to spur the She didn't use anything.
+Cindy Sheehan, a California woman who has used her son's death in Iraq to spur the end.

-This is a grieving mother who lost her son because of a murderous, murderous president who doesn't care.
+This is a grieving mother who lost her son because of a murderous president who doesn't care.

 Wouldn't even meet with her twice or three times to talk to her about it.

-Now she gets arrested.
+Now, she gets arrested.

 She was arrested today while protesting outside the White House.

-Sheehan and several uh dozen other protesters sat down on the sidewalk after marching along the pedestrian walkway on Pennsylvania Avenue.
+Sheehan and several dozen other protesters sat down on the sidewalk after marching along the pedestrian walkway on Pennsylvania Avenue.

-Police warned them three times that they were breaking the law by failing to move along, and then began making arrests.
+Police warned them three times that they were breaking the law by failing to move along and then began making arrests.

 Sheehan was the first taken into custody.